Tasleem-Ahmad-595/Timeless-Vogue-website-project/README.md

 This project reflects my passion for web development and the application of foundational skills to create a visually appealing and functional e-commerce platform. 🌟

-You can go to the websites HOME PAGE by clicking on 'index.html' file.
+HOME PAGE of the website is 'index.html' file.